HIMS Cash-Secured Put Strategy

 HIMS thesis for this cash-secured put

-The market-implied 1-standard-deviation range for HIMS extends from approximately $23.82 on the downside to $44.66 on the upside.
+The market-implied 1-standard-deviation range for HIMS extends from approximately $23.27 on the downside to $33.53 on the upside.
 A HIMS cash-secured put lets a trader earn premium while waiting to acquire HIMS at the strike price; the strategy is most attractive when the trader is comfortable holding the underlying at that level and IV is rich enough to compensate for the assignment risk.
-Current HIMS IV rank near 67.91% is mid-range against its 1-year distribution, so the IV signal is neutral; the cash-secured put thesis on HIMS should anchor more to the directional view and the expected-move geometry.
+Current HIMS IV rank near 5.16% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on HIMS at 63.01%.
 As a Healthcare name, HIMS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HIMS-specific events.

 HIMS cash-secured put positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 HIMS positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HIMS alongside the broader basket even when HIMS-specific fundamentals are unchanged.
 Short-premium structures like a cash-secured put on HIMS carry tail risk when realized volatility exceeds the implied move; review historical HIMS earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current HIMS chain quotes before placing a trade.